Programs & Services | Our Team | Conditions & Treatments | Contact

 Palliative care focuses on reducing symptoms and improving quality of life for people with serious illness and their caregivers.
 While many people associate it with hospice care, palliative care is concerned with more than end-of-life issues and is often used for people who will make full recoveries.
 As it relates to surgery, our Palliative Care team counsels patients and family members about high-risk operations, helping them set appropriate goals and plan ahead for all possible outcomes.
 Learn more about Palliative Care »

-Highlights of Our Program
+Highlights of Our Care

 An Entire Care Team, At Your Service

 Our entire team discusses each patient’s case every day, coordinates with other specialists and provides comprehensive care (including all pre-surgical and post-operative treatment), which improves efficiency and the overall quality of care.
-Because the team is available to perform surgery around the clock, members can attend to patients’ needs more quickly than if they had to schedule surgery and wait for other surgeons to become available.
+Because the team is available to perform surgery around the clock, members can attend to patients’ needs more quickly than if they had to wait for other surgeons to become available.
 The result is that people treated at Columbia get into surgery sooner and out of the hospital faster.

 World-Class Hernia Care